venkatpolisetti/crm-sfdx-plugin/README.md

   -e, --editaccess=editaccess                     Edit SObject permission, defaults to 'true'.
 Valid values are 'true'
                                                   or 'false'.

+  -m, --modifyallaccess=modifyallaccess           Modify All SObject permission, defaults to 'false'.
+Valid values are
+                                                  'true' or 'false'.

   -o, --sobjects=sobjects                         List of SObjects separated by commas.

   -p, --profiles=profiles                         List of profiles separated by commas.
 You can also use wildcards as